INDUSTRIAL MAINTENANCE COURSES FOR TECHNICIAN TRAINING

 In this course, students will learn single-phase alternating current (AC) electrical theory and principles, as well as their applications to energy technology and power generation systems.
 Students will complete comprehensive lab projects, utilizing schematics to troubleshoot electrical faults and disassemble components for repair, testing and inspection.

-The Industrial Maintenance Technician program can be completed in just seven months.
+Our industrial maintenance training can be completed in just seven to 10 months.

 There are several career avenues that could be pursued by skilled industrial maintenance technicians.
-Most of our grads start out prepared to work as entry-level technicians or in other entry-level roles.1 As with any industry, over time, they may be able to advance in their career with experience and hard work.
-Some entry-level and advanced roles could include:77
+Our grads start out prepared to work as entry-level technicians or in other entry-level roles.1 As with any industry, over time, they may be able to advance in their career with experience and hard work.77 Some entry-level and advanced industrial maintenance careers could include:

 Entry-level